Poison Ivy Treatment Online

 Poison Ivy - Overview

 Poison ivy is a plant that can cause mild to severe skin and allergic reactions after an exposure.
-People who have poison ivy symptoms can use Push Health to connect with a medical provider who can prescribe poison ivy treatment when appropriate to do so.
+People who have poison ivy symptoms can use Push Health to connect with a medical provider who can prescribe poison ivy treatment, including poison ivy cream and other poison ivy medications, when appropriate to do so.

 What Is Poison Ivy?